hydrogenbicarbonate/platinum/README.md

 ---
+#Platinum
+---

-# Stack-Based Virtual Machine Interpreter
+## Stack-Based Virtual Machine Interpreter

 This project implements a simple stack-based virtual machine interpreter in C. The interpreter executes a predefined set of instructions stored in bytecode format and manipulates a stack to perform arithmetic operations and control flow.